-Your hearing care professional can configure your hearing aid push button as either a volume control or a program selector.
+Your hearing care professional can configure your hearing aid push button as either a volume control or a program selector

-To increase the volume, press the button on your right hearing aid.
+To increase the volume on a M312 or M13 model, press the button on your right hearing aid.
 To decrease the volume, press the button on your left hearing aid.
 Use your thumb to lightly support the hearing aid (Fig. 6b).